 Complementary Metal-Oxide Semiconductor in short CMOS is a battery-powered semiconductor chip on the motherboard, which stores all BIOS settings.

 The checksum error is linked to the BIOS (Basic Input/Output System), it is the first program that loads when user power on the computer.
 BIOS is responsible to initialize and test the hardware, such as the CPU, memory, keyboard, mouse, etc.

-This type of error message appears when CMOS battery gets exhausted or used up, if the BIOS values get damaged then it makes CMOS unable to retain data, and hence you’ll get the checksum error message.
+This type of error message appears when the CMOS battery gets exhausted or used up.
+If the BIOS values get damaged, then it makes CMOS unable to retain data, and hence you’ll get the checksum error message.

 This error message appears with a black screen window and some information about the error: